Table of Contents

-The number of workers aging out of the construction equipment rental industry is not equal to the influx of millennials into the construction workforce.
+The number of workers aging out of the construction industry is not equal to the influx of millennials into the construction workforce.
 In fact, the discrepancy is concerning.
 Only 3% of millennials show interest in the construction industry.

-These trends pose challenges to attracting talent.
+These trends pose challenges to attracting and hiring talent.
 Business owners must create a culture that attracts, nurtures, and retains that talent.
 The businesses that succeed in creating this culture are the businesses that continue to grow.

-30 Years In Heavy Construction Equipment Rental
+30 Years In Heavy Equipment

 Atlantic Lift Systems has been a family-owned business since 1988.
-They are one of the leading providers of high reach and material handling equipment in the Southeast with branches in Norfolk, Richmond, and Hampton Virginia.
+They are one of the leading providers of high reach and material handling equipment in the Southeast with branches in Norfolk, Richmond, and Hampton, Virginia.

 Today, Atlantic Lift Systems is the largest independent equipment rental company in the South, offering a variety of equipment including Aerial Manlifts, Telescoping forklifts, and other general contractor equipment like asphalt rollers, excavators, portable light towers, air compressors, generators, and more.